 For all other types of harassment that are not based on sex (i.e., not based on Title IX), harassment is defined as any verbal, visual, or physical conduct that is sufficiently severe, persistent, or pervasive that it adversely affects, or has the purpose or logical consequence of interfering with the student's educational program or creates an intimidating, hostile, or offensive school atmosphere.
 Harassment, whether it is by students, staff, or third parties in the school community, is strictly prohibited, and will subject the perpetrator to disciplinary action.
-See Regulation 5141.2 which can be found at ccsd.net (keyword search "Regulation 5141.2" or http://ccsd. net/district/policies-regulations/pdf/5141.2_R.pdf).
+See Regulation 5141.2 which can be found at ccsd.net (keyword search "Regulation 5141.2" or https://ccsd. net/district/policies-regulations/pdf/5141.2_R.pdf).
 It is the principal's responsibility to take actions as necessary to protect students and District personnel from harassment by students or staff, using the grievance complaint procedure.

-Any student, male or female, who feels that they are a victim of harassment should immediately contact their teacher and/or principal, unless the principal or teacher is believed to be part of the harassment, in which case contact should be made with the appropriate Region Superintendent or School Associate Superintendent, Division Administrator, or the Assistant Human Resources Officer who oversees the Office of Diversity and Affirmative Action/ADA and Title IX programs, who also serves as the Title IX Coordinators@nv.ccsd.net, by phone at 702-799-5087, or by mail at 4212 Eucalyptus Avenue, Building 5, Las Vegas, NV 89121.
+Any student who feels that they are a victim of harassment should immediately contact their teacher and/or principal.
+If the principal or teacher is believed to be part of the harassment, the student should contact the appropriate Region Superintendent, School Associate Superintendent, or Division Administrator.
+The student may also contact the office of the Assistant Human Resources Officer (who oversees the Office of Diversity and Affirmative Action/ADA and Title IX programs, who also serves as the Title IX Coordinator for the District) by email at TitleIXCoordinators@nu.ccsd.net, by phone at 702-799-5087, or by mail at 4212 Eucalyptus Avenue, Building 5, Las Vegas, NV 89121.

 Any District employee who receives a harassment complaint from a student shall immediately notify the School Principal.
 Any employee who observes harassing conduct shall take immediate action to stop the harassing conduct and then immediately notify the School Principal of the incident.
 The principal shall ensure that the complaint is promptly and appropriately investigated and will ensure that there is an opportunity to present witnesses and other evidence.
-If the investigation is not conducted promptly, the appropriate Region Superintendent or School Associate Superintendent, Division Administrator, or the Assistant Human Resources Officer who oversees the Office of Diversity and Affirmative Action/ADA and Title IX programs, who also serves as the Title IX Coordinator for the District, will be notified.
+If the investigation is not conducted promptly, the appropriate Region Superintendent or School Associate Superintendent, Division Administrator, or the office of the Assistant Human Resources Officer (who oversees the Office of Diversity and Affirmative Action/ADA and Title IX programs, who also serves as the Title IX Coordinator for the District) will be notified.